 Non-aesthetic options are the most important.
 Options such as roof pitch, insulation, exterior sheathing, wall studs, floor decking, doors and windows, and other aspects that make up the home construction.
 Here's what you will need to consider:

 01 of 04

 Roof pitch is determined by the raise of the roof for every foot of the run.
-A 4/12 pitch means the roof raises 4 inches every foot from end to center.
+A 4/12 pitch means the roof rises 4 inches every foot from end to center.

 If you live in an area that gets a lot of snow, you want a higher roof pitch.
-Those in the mild winter areas, probably don't have a need for high pitched... roofs.
+Those in the mild winter areas, probably don't need high-pitched roofs.

 02 of 04